Skip to main content

 Largely overlooked in Salford’s architectural development of mid-twentieth-century.

-Pendleton’s former Cross Lane Market Superintendent’s Office and Clock Tower was modest in scale but confident in expression.
-The building invites reconsideration, not through monumentality, but through clarity of purpose and a willingness to do something different.
+Modest in scale, but confident in expression, Pendleton’s former Cross Lane Market Superintendent’s invites reconsideration and acknowledgment, not through monumentality, but through clarity of purpose and a willingness to do something a little different.

-Looking towards the entrance of Cross Lane Market in the late 1950s, the Cross Lane Market Office was located positioned alongside everyday landmarks such as the Butchers Arms pub.
-Minimal, and quietly assured, the building operateed as much as an architectural statement but as a familiar point of orientation.
-Located in the heart of Pendleton, then known locally as Hanky Park, the Office and Clock Tower functioned much like the cross in a traditional northern market town: a place to begin the day’s shopping, meet people, or to pause before heading home.
+Looking towards the entrance of Cross Lane Market in the late 1950s, the Cross Lane Market Office was located alongside everyday landmarks such as the Butchers Arms pub.
+Minimal, quietly assured, the building operateed as much as an architectural statement, but as a familiar orientation point.
+In the heart of Pendleton, then known locally as Hanky Park, the Office and Clock Tower functioned much like a market cross in a traditional northern market town: a place to begin the day’s shopping, take a breather, or meet people.

 At its peak, Cross Lane Market was a dense and animated environment.
 Traders sold cattle, meat, fruit, vegetables and local staples such as black pudding with mushy peas, often directly from stalls or the backs of vans.
-The Superintendent’s Office and Clock Tower formed a calm architectural counterpoint to such activities, offering structure within what was otherwise an informal and immersive commercial setting.
-An early expression of modernist civic design, positioned somewhere between late Art Deco and the emerging Modern Movement, perfectly designed by the City Engineer, W. Albert Walker, before his retirement in 1951.
+The Superintendent’s Office and Clock Tower was a calm architectural counterpoint, offering structure within what was otherwise an immersive busy commercial setting.
+An early expression of modernist civic design, positioned somewhere between late Art Deco and the emerging Modern Movement, perfectly designed by the City Engineer, W. Albert Walker before he retired in 1951.

 Images courtesy of Digital Salford.